AwsamAgbarya/Courses-Notes/University/Machine Learning/Cookbook.md

 	* conjugate Linear <x,y1 +y2> = <x,y1> + <x,y2> or <x,cy> = c<x,y>

 ### Model Selection
+- Bias Variance Tradeoff:
+	- High Bias = a lot of assumptions = Underfitting data
+	- Linear models have higher bias than nonlinear models
+	- High Variance = a lot of variations in the output = does not generalize = leads to overfitting
+	- Biased estimator can be used in high dimensional data to trade off lower variance
+	- Biased estimator make the model less sensitive to training data
 * Holdout selection:
 	* design multiple models with multiple complexities, decide on the simplest model that has the highest accuracy by testing it on some validation test to simulate the true accuracy
 	* partition data in k partitions, iterate over partitions, train the model on the rest of the data and test it with that partition, then combine all the losses from all the partition tests